isamu-isozaki/teamai_test/product/index.html.md

 1. 'not the next iteration': an iteration on a proposed feature that is unlikely to ship in the next few months.

-When closing an issue, leave a comment explaining why you're closing the issue and link to anything of relevance (the other duplicate, the original feature that this is an iteration on, etc).
+When closing an issue, leave a comment explaining why you're closing the issue and link to anything of relevance (the other duplicate, the original feature that this is an iteration on, etc/index.html.md).

 The 'not the next iteration' issues are the most important ones to resolve.
 It is very easy to create a big plan with meta issues and lots of improvements, <-- this sentence was incomplete, so this is a guess -->